 Now it will validate all the details provided by you, Finally, click on the Create button on the next screen to create the Azure Function App.

 So Our Azure Function App is ready now, the next thing we need is to create the Azure Function.
-On the Function App page, click on the Functions from the left navigation and then click on the + Add button to create the Azure Function.
+On the Function App page, click on the Functions from the left navigation and then click the + Add button to create the Azure Function.

 You may also like following the below Articles